Find general questions about our Gainesville ENT & Allergy Associates office and treatments offered below.

 Does your office see “self-pay” patients?

-We do see “self-pay” patients, though only with a referral from an outside physician whose office confirms that the patient is in good financial standing.
+We do see “self-pay” patients.
 The full cost of the visit is due at the time of service.
 We do not arrange payment plans for “self-pay” patients.

 Does your office see patients with traveler’s insurance, student insurance, etc.?